chichiwang/notes/languages/python/fundamentals/README.md

   * Its items can be searched for using the `.index()` method
   * Its items can be counted with the `.count()` method
   * A reversed copy of the sequence can be produced with the `.reversed()` method

+## Exceptions
+Raise an exception to interrupt the flow of a program.
+Handle an exception to resume control.
+Unhandled exceptions will terminate the program.

+Exception objects contain information about the exceptional event.

+Exceptions bubble up through the call stack.

+Sample syntax for exception handling using the `except` keyword found in [exercise 09](./exercises/09\ -\ exception\ handling/exceptional.py).

 ---